 Film Review: Roman Holiday (1953)

-The script was written by Dalton Trumbo, who had reverse-Cinderella plot in the film taking a fairytale turn not just because of the princess finding a connection with a commoner, but also due to the sacrifice made by hardened professional newsmen and photographers who at the end of the day do the morally right thing, despite denying themselves career-defining scoop of their lifetime.
-Modern audience, accustomed to very different standards of journalistic ethics in 21st Century, might find that part of Roman Holiday to be more fantastic than its basic concept.
-Trumbo, who had been recently incarcerated and formally blacklisted because of his Communist beliefs, had to front his script via Ian McLellan Hunter and John Digton; both men were later given Oscar for Best Story, which would be posthumously given to Trumbo in 1993 and Trumbo’s name later digitally put in opening titles in modern DVD editions.
-Somewhat unsurprisingly, Trumbo tried to purge Roman Holiday of any political connotations, except some bland statements about need for international cooperation and possible federal unification of post-WW2 Europe.
+The script was written by Dalton Trumbo, who had the reverse‑Cinderella plot in the film take a fairytale turn not just because of the princess finding a connection with a commoner, but also due to the sacrifice made by hardened professional newsmen and photographers who, at the end of the day, do the morally right thing, despite denying themselves the career‑defining scoop of their lifetime.
+A modern audience, accustomed to very different standards of journalistic ethics in the 21st century, might find that part of Roman Holiday more fantastic than its basic concept.

-William Wyler was both good and bad choice for director.
-It was his insistence to make film on authentic locations of Rome instead at Hollywood sets that benefited Roman Holiday in more ways than one.
-Studio agreed on condition that budget be lowered, which, on the other hand, led to unknown but more affordable Hepburn get cast.
-Locations of Rome are, despite black-and-white cinematography, quite attractive and show Italian capital as a vibrant, tourist-friendly backdrop, very different from the place of poverty depicted in 1940s Neorealist films and symbolising emerging prosperity of Italian economic miracle, notably showcased through iconic Vespas.
-Wyler, on the other hand, wasn’t the best possible choice as direction, mostly because comedy wasn’t his forte.
-While his direction is capable, it isn’t too remarkable and many critics in later years stated that Roman Holiday would have been much better if directed by comedy specialists like Lubitsch, Hawks or Wilder.
-While there is humour in the film, it is much subdued and Roman Holiday can be mistaken for drama instead of comedy, especially in the ending which, in a twist of historical irony, matched the way romance of British Princess Margaret and commoner Thomas Townsend, alleged to inspire the script, ended in real life.
-Apart from Hepburn's standout performance, the rest of the cast is considered unremarkable, with Gregory Peck lacking chemistry with Hepburn and Eddie Albert being underutilized.
+William Wyler was both a good and a bad choice for director.
+It was his insistence on filming on authentic locations in Rome instead of on Hollywood sets that benefited Roman Holiday in more ways than one.
+The studio agreed on condition that the budget be lowered, which, on the other hand, led to the casting of the unknown but more affordable Hepburn.
+The locations in Rome are, despite the black‑and‑white cinematography, quite attractive and show the Italian capital as a vibrant, tourist‑friendly backdrop, very different from the place of poverty depicted in 1940s Neorealist films, symbolising the emerging prosperity of the Italian economic miracle – notably showcased through the iconic Vespas.
+Wyler, on the other hand, was not the best possible choice as director, mostly because comedy was not his forte.
+While his direction is capable, it is not too remarkable, and many critics in later years stated that Roman Holiday would have been much better if directed by comedy specialists like Lubitsch, Hawks, or Wilder.
+While there is humour in the film, it is much subdued, and Roman Holiday could be mistaken for a drama instead of a comedy, especially in the ending which, in a twist of historical irony, matched the way the romance of British Princess Margaret and the commoner Thomas Townsend – alleged to have inspired the script – ended in real life.

-Despite those flaws, Roman Holiday is entertaining film that could be recommended even to those who aren’t fans of old Hollywood romantic comedies.
-In 1987 it was remade as television film starring Tom Conti and Catherine Oxenberg, member of real life royalty.
+Apart from Hepburn’s standout performance, the rest of the cast is considered unremarkable, with Gregory Peck lacking chemistry with Hepburn and Eddie Albert being underutilised.
+Despite those flaws, Roman Holiday is an entertaining film that could be recommended even to those who are not fans of old‑Hollywood romantic comedies.
+In 1987 it was remade as a television film starring Tom Conti and Catherine Oxenberg, a member of real‑life royalty.

 RATING: 6/10 (++)